singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ```

 Like the  previous algorithm, this algorithm takes  O(log N) time  in a balanced tree.
-We can also describe the  runtime as O(D), whereDis the max depth of the  tree.
+We can also describe the  runtime as O(D), where D is the max depth of the  tree.
 Note that O(D) is an accurate description of the runtime whether the  tree  is balanced or not.

 **4.12  Paths  with Sum:** You are given  a binary  tree  in which  each node contains an integer value (which might be  positive or negative).
 Design  an algorithm to count the  number of paths that sum  to a given  value.
 The path does not  need to start  or end at the  root  or a leaf, but  it must go downwards (traveling only from parent nodes to child nodes).